Introduction

 - Better organization

-Always focus on the business outcome your product creates.
+Always tie your product to the business outcome it creates.

 Common SaaS Mistakes to Avoid